 We've established that identifying ovulation is the key to NFP success, but how do we go about doing that?
 Other methods of NFP recommend tracking all sorts of things like basal body temperature, the position of the cervix, quality of cervical mucus, etc. My advice is to use whatever information is helpful to you.
 I could never remember to take my temperature, found it really tricky to ascertain just what my cervix was up to, and the nursing woman may not have any cervical mucus(prolactin dries it up).
 I can attest to the fact that, so long as I was pumping milk for Jack, I had no physical indicators of fertility and had to rely solely on tests.
 These tests.
 The ones I ordered off Amazon.
 There is also the Clear Blue Easy ovulation monitor(which I've used), but it's expensive and it requires the presence of a regular cycle.
 With the tests I use now, you can test at anytime, with or without a cycle of any kind, even right after having a baby.

 They come with handy instructions printed on each little test.
-I usually just hold the stick in my urine stream for five seconds, but if I really want to test and I don't think my bladder is full enough for five quality seconds of dipping I'll pee in a disposable cup and follow the instructions on the test.
+Hold the stick in the urine stream for five seconds, or collect a urine sample in a disposable cup and follow the instructions on the test.

 Interpreting the results of the test strip can take some getting used so, since it's a little different than using a pregnancy test.
 In the above picture, the strip on the top is negative for LH.
 The strip on the bottom is positive for LH.
 A positive LH test means that the LH Surge has begun and I will ovulate within 24-72 hours.
 Now that my cycles have normalized, my LH Surge lasts about 24 hours.
 While I was still nursing Matteas, my LH Surge was sometimes as long as 72 hours.
 That meant that I might not ovulate until three days after getting a positive LH test.